-Date: 13 March 2016 Preacher: Devin Toh
+Date: 13 March 2016

+Preacher: Devin Toh

-[0:00] Let's pray.
-Heavenly Father, as we open your word today, help us to hear and really understand what you're going to say to us.
+[0:00] All right, let's pray.
+Heavenly Father, as we open your word today, help us to hear and understand clearly what you might show us.
+And Lord, as we hear your word today, we pray that you would transform us right where we're sitting right now.

-And we pray that as we do listen to your word, that you will transform us right in our seats.
-In Jesus' name.
-Amen.
-So when I was growing up, I used to love playing golf.
+In your name, amen.
+So, when I was growing up, I used to love playing golf.
 And having grown up watching Tiger Woods, I wanted to be the next Tiger Woods.

-I actually wanted to be like him in every way.
-And actually, there was a whole raft of golfers, young and old, that wanted to be just like Tiger Woods.
+I wanted to be like him in every way.
+And actually, there was actually a whole raft of young golfers and old who wanted to be just like him, who wanted to be just like Tiger Woods.
+But there was only one problem to that.

-But there was only really one problem to that.
-We all lacked the talent.
-There was no chance.
-Anyway, we used to have this term to describe certain golfers.

-And that term was, all gear, no idea.
+We all of us lack the talent.
+Anyway, we used to have this term to describe certain golfers, and that was all gear, no idea.

 All gear, no idea.
-These were people that would have the best golf gear, but they would have absolutely no idea how to play.

-[1:04] They would go out and buy all the latest and greatest golf equipment, the best golf clubs, the best golf bags, golf balls, even the best golf clothing.
+These are people that would have the best golf gear, but would have absolutely no idea how to play the game.
+They would buy all the latest and greatest golf equipment, the best golf bags, the best golf clubs, the best golf balls.

+[1:11] Even they would look the best.
+They'd have the best golf clothes.
 They would look like professional golfers.

-But actually, these people had absolutely no idea how to play golf, and they were terrible at it.
+But actually, these people had absolutely no idea how to play golf, and they were terrible.

 And that is similar to what we're going to see in our passage today.

-We're going to see people who, from the outside, looked like they had it all together.
-But in reality, that couldn't be further from the truth.
-How they represented themselves on the outside was very different to what was on the inside.
+We're going to see people who, from the outside, looked like they had it all together, but in reality, that couldn't be further from the truth.

-And as we look at today's text, Jesus is going to show us that, whilst on the outside, religion may look very neat, it cannot make us right with God.
+How they represented themselves on the outside was very different to what was in the inside.
+And as we look at today's text, Jesus is going to show us that although on the outside, religion may look very neat, it cannot make us right with God.

 And in particular, we're going to see three things today.
 We're going to see the hypocrisy of the religious, the problem of the heart, and the solution of faith.

 So firstly, let's look at the hypocrisy of the religious.

-[2:04] We saw last week that Jesus was doing some incredible miracles, which would show that he was the true Messiah.
-He was the true king.
-And we saw that he fed 5,000 people.
+We saw last week that Jesus had performed some incredible miracles, which shows that he was the true king.

+[2:12] He fed 5,000 people.
 He walked on water.
-And today, we see him healing in the region of Gennesaret.
+And then today, we see Jesus healing the sick in the region of Gennesaret.
 And at this stage, Jesus' reputation is growing.

-And the scribes and Pharisees, they presumably catch wind of this.
+And the scribes and the Pharisees, they presumably catch wind of this.
+Now, these scribes and Pharisees were people whose very job it was to study the law, to teach and interpret the law.

-And now these scribes and Pharisees were people whose very job it was to study the law and to teach the law.
-We're dealing here with some very highly respected people of the community because of the knowledge that they had and their dedication to the law.
+So we're dealing here with some very highly respected people of the community because of their knowledge and their dedication to keeping the law.
+These are supposedly the good guys, the religious guys.

-So these are supposedly the good.
-They're the religious guys.
-So in verse 1, these scribes and Pharisees come all the way from Jerusalem to Gennesaret to come and see what Jesus was doing.
+So in verse 1, these scribes and Pharisees, they come all the way from Jerusalem to Gennesaret to see what Jesus was doing.
+And this is actually a very long way.

-And this is actually a long way.
-It's about 143 kilometers in distance, you know, according to Google Maps.
-And it would probably take about 30 hours to walk nonstop.
+It's about 140 kilometers, 143 kilometers in distance, you know, according to Google Maps.
+And this would probably take about approximately 30 hours to walk nonstop.